Getting started with the Attendance module

 It is only possible to record each contact's attendance once per site and per date.
 So if a contact attends your morning service but not your evening service on a date, you cannot distinguish which service they attended; that they were in attendance on that date.
 However, for multi-site churches, if a contact attends a service at one site in the morning and another service at a different site in the evening, you will be able to record the contact's service attendance at each site for the same date.

 Enabling the service attendance record in the module's settings displays a list of active Address Book contacts on the Add service data page.
 Here you can tick each contact in attendance on that date.
 You can optionally filter the list of contacts listed using the Tag filters - click on a tag to apply that tag as a filter.

-The data from the Attendance Tracking section of service data then pulls through to each contact's profile page in the Address Book, enabling you to view a snapshot of a contact's recent attendance.
+The data from the Attendance Tracking section of service data then pulls through to each contact's Engagement tab on their profile page in the Address Book, enabling you to view a snapshot of a contact's recent attendance.

 With the service attendance record functionality enabled, two further Attendance reports for Attendance Tracking become available in the module's Reports section.